Does culture live in the walls or in people?

 Which brings me to the debate, filling the media picture right now: the debate about sexism.
 It is a debate involving many emotions and attitudes.
 And our age, gender, culture, and personal boundaries come into play when arguing.

-In many workplaces, it has been shown that a tone or behavior lives in the walls and - consciously or unconsciously - has been passed on to new colleagues.
+In many workplaces, it has been shown that a tone or behaviour lives in the walls and - consciously or unconsciously - has been passed on to new colleagues.
 It takes courage to challenge something that one thinks the majority and the community support.

 75 have experienced sexual harassment